 The first Roku device, released in 2008, was developed in collaboration with Netflix, which started its online streaming business a year earlier in 2007.
 Rather than release it under the Netflix brand, it was spun-off into a separate company to avoid any potential licensing issues.

-Roku devices were ahead of the curve in 2010, offering HD streaming with the Roku HD-XR, at a time few streaming services supported it.
+Roku devices were ahead of the curve in 2010, offering HD streaming with the Roku HD-XR, at a time when few streaming services supported it.
 In 2015, the Roku 4 was released: the first device to support UHD (4K) streaming.

 Since then, Roku has expanded its offerings to include a range of devices at varying price points.
 One of the main things that separates them from competitors is support for nearly all streaming platforms and an included remote control.